J0rgeSerran0/gnatmq/README.md

 The Get methods have not the lock action.
 A concurrent action could generate an exception in runtime.
 This code, resolves this bug.
+Modified the GetSubscription, GetSubscriptions, GetSubscriptionsByClient and GetSubscriptionsByTopic methods to resolve this bug.

 # GnatMQ